oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 		*IMPORTANT*: Non-rolling infrastructure patching involves system down time.
 See [Oracle-Managed Infrastructure Maintenance Updates](https://docs.cloud.oracle.com/iaas/Content/Database/Concepts/examaintenance.htm#Oracle) for more information.
 	* `preference` - (Applicable when source=NONE) (Updatable) The maintenance window scheduling preference.
 	* `weeks_of_month` - (Applicable when source=NONE) (Updatable) Weeks during the month when maintenance should be performed.
 Weeks start on the 1st, 8th, 15th, and 22nd days of the month, and have a duration of 7 days.
 Weeks start and end based on calendar dates, not days of the week.
 For example, to allow maintenance during the 2nd week of the month (from the 8th day to the 14th day of the month), use the value 2.
 Maintenance cannot be scheduled for the fifth week of months that contain more than 28 days.
 Note that this parameter works in conjunction with the  daysOfWeek and hoursOfDay parameters to allow you to specify specific days of the week and hours that maintenance will be performed.
-* `node_count` - (Optional) The number of nodes to launch for a 2-node RAC virtual machine DB system.
+* `node_count` - (Optional) The number of nodes to launch for a virtual machine DB system.
 Specify either 1 or 2.
+By default this will be set to 1.
 * `nsg_ids` - (Optional) (Updatable) The list of [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) for the network security groups (NSGs) to which this resource belongs.
 Setting this to an empty list removes all resources from all NSGs.
 For more information about NSGs, see [Security Rules](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/securityrules.htm). **NsgIds restrictions:**
 	* A network security group (NSG) is optional for Autonomous Databases with private access.
 The nsgIds list can be empty.
 * `private_ip` - (Optional) A private IP address of your choice.
 Must be an available IP address within the subnet's CIDR.
 If you don't specify a value, Oracle automatically assigns a private IP address from the subnet.
 Supported for VM BM shape.